jjmilburn/listenlocally/README.md

 ### Licensing

 Really, this code is probably not very useful to you.
-But in the spirit of semi-formality, consider this MIT licensed.
+But to appease those who consider such things of extreme value or philosophical worth, consider this MIT licensed.
 Do whatever you'd like with it.

 Text below: